johnedstone/django-ex-external-db/README.md

 #### Notes on difference between Origin all-in-one-vm and s2i

 - Openshift sees an empty sting var as real and will not set with os.getenv.
-- To work around this, define some reasonable defaults for openshift that can be overrided
+- To work around this, define some reasonable defaults for openshift that can be overrided, in the template file.